-The royal fortress sits majestically watching over its domaine, located high on the banks of the river Loire, right in the centre of the city.
+The royal fortress sits majestically watching over its domaine, located high on the banks of the river Vienne, right in the centre of the city.
 A former residence for the Royal families of both France and England, you can sense the historic significance of the site from wherever you are in this beautiful city.
-I had been keen to stay in the centre of Chinon, so that we could explore at length the narrow streets and buildings that were packed around the base of the fortress.
-The charming streets are lined with medieval houses, many of which date back to the 1400’s, making the town an excellent place to wander in wonder.
-I made an excellent choice when choosing to stay at Hotel Diderot.
-At night, while walking back to the hotel through silent, dimly lit streets, we marvelled at who might have walked these same cobbled streets so many centuries ago.
+Chinon is filled with charming streets lined with medieval houses, many of which date back to the 1400’s, making the town an excellent place to wander in wonder.

 Don’t miss in Chinon